 Screening is the process for deciding whether a particular plan - or variation to a plan -, other than those for which SEA is mandatory, would be likely to have significant environmental effects, and would thus warrant SEA.
-The purpose of the report is to provide the findings of the evaluation of the requirement for SEA to be undertaken on the Proposed Variation for the Enniscorthy Town and Environs Development Plan 2008-2014 (as extended).
+The report consolidates the findings of the SEA Screening process that was undertaken throughout the preparation and adoption of the Variation for the Enniscorthy Town and Environs Development Plan 2008-2014 (as extended).

-The conclusion of the SEA Screening process is that potential effects arising from the Proposed Variation are either present already (beneficial) and will be further contributed towards or will be mitigated by provisions already in force so as not to be significant (residual adverse).
-Therefore, it is determined that SEA is not required to be undertaken on the Proposed Variation.
+The conclusion of the SEA Screening process is that potential effects arising from the Variation are either present already (beneficial) and will be further contributed towards or will be mitigated by provisions already in force so as not to be significant (residual adverse).
+Therefore, it has been determined that SEA was not required to be undertaken on the Variation.

-Submissions made by environmental authorities during the SEA screening consultation process have been taken into account when finalising this conclusion.
+Submissions made by environmental authorities during the SEA screening consultation process and changes made by the Elected Members to the original Proposed Variation that was placed on public display have been taken into account when finalising this conclusion.